Off-Campus Housing for Law Students

 As our students will tell you, if you are moving to Lexington from a major metropolitan area, your housing search will likely look a little different than those you have conducted previously.
 For example, when searching for an apartment, you may find that internet searches do not yield a great deal of information.
 While Craigslist does contain listings for the Lexington area (search under Craigslist Roanoke and narrow your search by asking for all properties in Lexington), we typically recommend students broaden their searches and utilize a variety of local resources when looking for housing.
-Furthermore, you will likely have much more luck if you take a day or two (that's typically all the time it takes to find something you like) and come to Lexington to conduct your search.
+Furthermore, if possible, come to Lexington for a few days to conduct your search in person.
 Detailed street maps of Lexington are available in the Office of Admissions and at the Lexington Visitor's Center on Washington Street.

 We encourage you to consult the classified ads, utilize the local realtors, speak with current students, and drive around town.
-Lexington is small enough that many landlords advertise an availability by simply posting a sign in front of the property.
+Lexington is small enough that many landlords still advertise an availability by simply posting a sign in front of the property.
 We encourage you to visit Lexington and look around.
-Please note that there are a number of living spaces for rent that you may consider less than suitable, and for this reason, we recommend that you do not rent any property site unseen.
-Although there are enough housing options to not feel rushed, the earlier you start, the more options will be available.
+Please note that we recommend that you do not rent any property site unseen.
+As in true in most housing markets, the earlier you start looking, the more options will be available.

 If you are an admitted student and have questions about finding housing in the Lexington area, we encourage you to consider joining our Admitted Students Facebook group.
 This page is monitored by a number of current students, and they are more than happy to share their insights, recommendations and stories about finding housing in the Lexington area.

 There is also an open W&L Housing Exchange Facebook group, specifically focused on housing.